kiba/Writings/dreamwalker/chp1_a_dreamer.md

 # Chapter One: A Dreamer

-I ran through the forest as hard as I could, with my lung hurting.
+I ran through the forest as hard as I could.

+My lung really hurt, screaming for air.

 I didn't even know why I am running.